 The control of pollution from agriculture remains a significant challenge to achieving water quality standards in Ireland.
 The Environmental Protection Agency estimates that agricultural sources accounts for 31% of pollution incidences.
-Local authorities in the Shannon IRBD have found that agricultural activities are primarily responsible for widespread diffuse pollution in parts of the District due to over enrichment of soil and inadequate management of farm effluent.
 The main measure for addressing pollution from agricultural sources is the Good Agricultural Practices Regulations (SI 101 of 2009), commonly known as the "Nitrates Regulations".
 These Regulations also give effect to several other EU Directives including those relating to; dangerous substances in water, waste management, protection of groundwater, public participation in policy development and water policy (the Water Framework Directive).
 The Nitrates Regulations are the main instrument for controlling pollution from agriculture, providing statutory support for good agricultural practice to protect waters against pollution.
 There have been significant improvements in terms of agricultural pollution control since the introduction of the original Good Agricultural Practice Regulations in 2006.
 The Regulations require a "National Action Programme" of measures aimed at protecting waters from pollution, and they introduced a binding code of good agricultural practice, which is applicable to all farmers.
 The regulations have been supported by significant investment in farm waste management (€2 billion since 2006).